mrwilson/maven-plugins/README.md

 A simple maven plugin to query the REST api at http://search.maven.org/

+        mvn install # to install, does not require a project to use

 ##Use
  * mvn uk.co.probablyfine:maven-search-plugin:\<goal\> -Dquery="\<query\>"
  * mvn search:<goal> (if uk.co.probablyfine is in settings.xml as below)